 - Independence: High 10/10

 Today, Maine Coon cats are recognised as one of America's most popular and preferred cat breeds.
-Since the cat breed first appeared in the United Kingdom in the 1980s, it already has a big fan base.
-The cat breed was acknowledged full recognition by the GCCF in 1993.
+Since the cat breed first appeared in the United Kingdom in the 1980s, they have developed a big fan base.
+The cat breed was acknowledged with full recognition by the GCCF in 1993.

-While many cat breeds can be trained, some cats learn faster than others such as Maine Coon cats.
-It is best to start them young as training Maine Coon kittens are easier as they learn things quickly.
+While many breeds can be trained, some cats learn faster than others such as Maine Coons.
+This cat breed is known as highly intelligent but it is best to start training them young as they learn things quickly when kittens.
 However, because Maine Coon kittens have short attention spans, it can be challenging to train them.

 Their nails can be trimmed every ten days to two weeks, or as needed.
 Regular teeth brushing with a vet-approved toothpaste are recommended as Maine Coon cats are susceptible to gingivitis, leading to periodontal disease.
-As for their ears, make sure to check and clean it weekly to avoid the risk of ear mites that can lead to an ear infection.
-If it is smelly, it is best to visit your veterinarian as it may be an ear infection that can be difficult to treat if left untreated.
+As for their ears, make sure to check and clean them weekly to avoid the risk of ear mites.
+If it is smelly, it is best to visit your veterinarian as it may be an infection that can be difficult to treat if left untreated.

 Like other cats, keep your Maine Coon cat's litter box clean all the time as cats are very particular about their bathroom hygiene.
 If left unclean, they may do their business elsewhere in the house, or it may affect their coats' cleanliness.

-- Hip dysplasia – is a condition that leads, in severe cases, to lameness.
+- Hip dysplasia – a condition that can lead to lameness.

-Maine Coons are the perfect choice for families with children, and this includes toddlers because of their outgoing, affectionate, and gentle personalities.
-However, extra care should be practised all the time when very young children are around Maine Coons.
-It is highly suggested that any interaction with young children and Maine Coons should always be well-supervised by an adult to make sure things stay friendly and calm and prevent any mishaps and injury between the two.
+Because they are friendly, sociable, calm, and relaxed, Maine Coons are the perfect choice for families with children, including toddlers.
+However, extra care should be taken when very young children are around Maine Coons.
+It is highly suggested that any interactions are supervised by an adult to make sure things stay friendly and calm and there are no mishaps between the two.